Siddhanta-10/CodeCamp1.0/README.md

 * __Recognizes__ different gestures and performs actions like switch virtual desktops, media controls, etc
 * The actions are __customizable__

+If time permits, we will be able to achieve the following :
+* Sometimes controlling 3d models in applications like blender may be hard, to both normal and differently abled people.
+So we would like to develop this program to make controlling things more natural
+* Play games with gestures : An Xbox controller provides way smoother controls compared to the keyboard.
+So we would like to achieve controller level granularity in controlling games (e.g. driving)

 <br>

 ## :seedling: Applications

 * This can help us use the computer in a much more __personalized__ way
 * It is also very helpful to __differently abled__ people
+* The way we use technology hasn't changed since a lot of years, so love it or hate it, gestures are the future!

 <br>